michaelcourcy/disconnected-shift/README.md

 # Openshift origin disconnected

-This project aims to learn how to build an openshift-origin 3.9 cluster in a disconnected environment and also practice CI/CD with this PAAS.
+This project aims to learn how to build an openshift-origin 3.9 cluster in a disconnected environment.
 It runs in a vagrant box and create 4 machines :

 *   Workstation that hold the following roles :
     *   ansible installer,